Saihō-ji (Kyoto)

-Saihō-ji (西芳寺) is a Rinzai Zen Buddhist temple in Matsuo, Nishikyō Ward, Kyoto, Japan.
+Saihō-ji (西芳寺) is a Buddhist temple located in Matsuo, Nishikyō-ku, Kyoto, Japan.
+It belongs to the Rinzai school of Japanese Zen, and honzon is a statue of Amida Nyorai.
 The temple, which is famed for its moss garden, is commonly referred to as "Koke-dera" (苔寺), meaning "moss temple", while the formal name is "Kōinzan Saihō-ji" (洪隠山西芳寺).
-The temple, primarily constructed to honor Amitābha, was founded by Gyōki and later restored by Musō Soseki.
 In 1994, Saihō-ji was registered as a UNESCO World Heritage Site, as part of the "Historic Monuments of Ancient Kyoto".
 Over 120 types of moss are present in the two-tiered garden, resembling a beautiful green carpet with many subtle shades.
+The gardens of Saihō-ji are designated as both a Special Place of Scenic Beauty and a National Historic Site.

 History

-According to temple legend, Saihō-ji was constructed during the Nara period by Gyōki, on the location of one of Prince Shōtoku's former retreats.
+According to temple legend, Saihō-ji was constructed in 731 during the Nara period by Gyōki, on the location of one of Prince Shōtoku's former retreats, with a statue of the Amida Nyorai, carved by the prince, as its main image.
 The temple first operated as a Hossō temple dedicated to Amitabha, and was known as "Saihō-ji" (西方寺), a homophone of the current name.
 The name was selected because Amitabha is the primary buddha of Western Paradise, known in Japanese as "Saihō Jōdo" (西方浄土).
-Legend states that such famous Japanese monks as Kūkai and Hōnen later served as the chief priests of the temple.
-Although the veracity of these legends is questionable, it is believed that such a predecessor to the current temple did, in fact, exist.
+In the early Heian period, in 806, Prince Shinnyo, son of Emperor Heizei, is said to have built a hermitage there for ascetic practice.
+Furthermore, Kūkai, the founder of the Shingon sect, is said to have performed a release of captive animals ceremony at the Golden Pond.
+During the Kamakura period, Nakahara Morokazu (ancestor of the Settsu clan), the governor of Settsu Province, restored the temple and later Honen converted it to the Jōdo-shū sect.

 Over time, the temple fell into disrepair, and in 1339, the chief priest of the nearby Matsunoo Shrine, Fujiwara Chikahide, summoned the famous Japanese gardener Musō Soseki to help him revive Saihō-ji as a Zen temple.
 At this time, Musō decided to change the temple's name, to reflect its new Zen orientation.
 The temple became "Saihō-ji" (西芳寺), the name being selected not only because it was a homophone of the original name, but also because the kanji were used in phrases related to Bodhidharma: "Bodhidharma came from the West" (祖師西来, soshi seirai) and "Bodhidharma's teachings shall spread and come to bear fruit like a five-petaled flower" (五葉聯芳, goyō renpō).
-Saihō-ji was destroyed by fire during the Ōnin War, and twice ravaged by floods during the Edo period, but it has since been rebuilt.
+In 1342, Emperor Kōgon, the first emperor of the Northern Court, visited the temple accompanied by Ashikaga Takauji, the first shogun of the Muromachi shogunate.